 Inspect your system

-The image at right shows a common and illegal practice.
 In order to make their delivery faster, some tanker operators do not hook up their Stage 1 hose to the dry break, and instead prop it open with something (a screwdriver, pebble, or even the dust cap).
-If you come across this in the field, stop the delivery until the operator hooks up his hose to the dry break.
+If you come across this illegal practice in the field, stop the delivery until the operator hooks up his hose to the dry break.

 Pressure/vacuum (PV) vent valves.
 Current regulations require that PV vent valves shall be installed on the storage tank vent pipes to prevent vapors from being released into the atmosphere.